-- kind == "line": - scalar: sets method for extracting scalars as described in DataFieldBase.to_scalar(). - extract: method used for extracting the line data. - ylabel: Label of the y-axis.
-If omitted, the label is chosen automatically from the data field. - Additional arguments are passed to matplotlib.pyplot.plot() - kind == "image": - colorbar: Determines whether a colorbar is shown - scalar: sets method for extracting scalars as described in

-'''

-DataFieldBase.to_scalar().

-'''

-- transpose determines whether the transpose of the data is plotted - Most remaining arguments are passed to matplotlib.pyplot.imshow() - kind == '"vector": - method can be either quiver or streamplot - transpose determines whether the transpose of the data is plotted - max_points sets max. number of points along each axis in quiver plots - Additional arguments are passed to matplotlib.pyplot.quiver() or matplotlib.pyplot.streamplot().
+- kind == "line": - scalar: Sets method for extracting scalars as described in DataFieldBase.to_scalar(). - extract: Method used for extracting the line data. - ylabel: Label of the y-axis. - ylim: Data limits of the y-axis. - Additional arguments are passed to matplotlib.pyplot.plot() - kind == "image": - colorbar: Determines whether a colorbar is shown - scalar: Sets method for extracting scalars as described in DataFieldBase.to_scalar(). - transpose Determines whether the transpose of the data is plotted - Most remaining arguments are passed to matplotlib.pyplot.imshow() - kind == '"vector": - method Can be either quiver or streamplot - transpose Determines whether the transpose of the data is plotted - max_points Sets max. number of points along each axis in quiver plots - Additional arguments are passed to matplotlib.pyplot.quiver() or matplotlib.pyplot.streamplot().

-classmethod random_colored (grid, exponent=0, scale=1, , label=None, dtype=None, rng=None) create a field of random values with colored noise in spectral space, where ${\bf k}$ is the wave vector.
+classmethod random_colored (grid, exponent=0, scale=1, , label=None, dtype=None, rng=None) create a field of random values with colored noise in spectral space, where k is the wave vector.
 The special case $\nu=0$ corresponds to white noise.
 Note that the spatial correlations always assume periodic boundary conditions (even if the underlying grid does not) and that the components of tensor fields are uncorrelated.